chiralevy/COVID-19-Media-Fact-Checker/README.md

 *Datasets subject to inspection.

 ## Related Works
-For a more comprehensive look at the resources that inform our work, please take a look at our [literature review](literature-review.md).
+For a more comprehensive look at the resources that inform our work, please refer to our [literature review](literature-review.md).

 1. Augenstein, Isabelle, Christina Lioma, Dongsheng Wang, Lucas Chaves Lima, Casper Hansen, Christian Hansen, Jakob Grue Simonsen .
 MultiFC: A Real-World Multi-Domain Dataset for Evidence-Based Fact Checking of Claims.
 In Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing and the 9th International Joint Conference on Natural Language Processing (EMNLP-IJCNLP), pages 4677–4691, nov 2019.
 URL http://arxiv.org/abs/1909.03242.
 2. Ding, Lixuan, Lanting Ding, and Richard O. Sinnott.
 "Fake News Classification of Social Media Through Sentiment Analysis."
 International Conference on Big Data.
 Springer, Cham, 2020.